Danmark Rundt

-Danmark Rundt is a Danish stage race for professional road bicycle racers organized as a part of the UCI Continental Circuits.
+Danmark Rundt is a Danish multi-day professional road cycling race.
 It is currently sponsored by the Danish national postal agency, PostNord, and the race is therefore also known as PostNord Danmark Rundt.
-The 2019 edition had 20 teams, with 6 riders each, participating in 5 stages.
 The race is sometimes called the Tour of Denmark in English language media.
+The race has been on the UCI ProSeries calendar since 2021, after being cancelled in 2020.

 Course

 Traditionally, the race starts off on the Jutland peninsula and ends on the island of Zealand – on Frederiksberg Allé in Copenhagen.
 Since 2004, one of the stages has included the steep street Kiddesvej in the city of Vejle.
 It's this hilly stage and the time trial that usually determine who will win the general classification.

 History

 The race was first run yearly from 1985 to 1988 and, after a break of 7 years, from 1995 onwards.
 It attracts approximately half a million spectators on the road.

 After no less than five second places overall, including twice before the race hiatus of 1989–1994, Rolf Sørensen finally secured overall victory in his home race in 2000.